MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell-v2.md

   - If you specify a *PropertySets* or *Property* parameter value, you only get those specified properties.

   For example, the **Get-Mailbox** cmdlet returns at least 60 properties.
-If you run the **Get-EXOMailbox** cmdlet with specific *Property* or *PropertySets* parameter values, the output object will contain only those specific properties, and the time it takes to return those results will be much faster.
+If you run the **Get-ExoMailbox** cmdlet with specific *Property* or *PropertySets* parameter values, the output object will contain only those specific properties, and the time it takes to return those results will be much faster.

   Refer to the individual V2 module cmdlet reference topics for more information on the *Property* and *PropertySets* parameters on each cmdlet.